PrestaShop/docs/src/content/1.7/development/components/router-dispatcher.md

 The Front office controllers lie in the `controllers/front` directory.

-The Dispatcher match a given HTTP request with a Front Office controller.
+The Dispatcher matches a given HTTP request with a Front Office controller.

-When you visit `/` on your shop you are being returned the Homepage, unless you have your shop installed in a subdirectory, then `/your_subdirectory` is your Homepage.
+When you visit `/` on your shop, you are being returned the Homepage unless you have your shop installed in a subdirectory, then `/your_subdirectory` is your Homepage.

 What happened behind the scenes is that: